Sylvie’s thriller & mystery review

 By Sylvie Chartrand

-Here is a summary of some of the books I have read so far this year, in order of when I read them, not by favourites.
-I mostly like mystery novels but hopefully you can find something that appeals to you in these reviews.
+Here are some of the books I have read so far this year, in order of when I read them, not by favourites.
+I mostly like mystery novels but hopefully you can find something that appeals to you in the book reviews below.